eruffaldi/jsonbag/README.md

 The header at the beginning tells the length of the JSON part, while the additional BLOB headers contain:
 - size
 - content-type
-- JSON path for patching the JSON
+- JSON pointer for patching the JSON

 To simplify the decoding the BLOB header is in JSON prefixed with a 16-bit length